Falcom-Geofence/falcom-track-api/README.md

    ```bash
    uvicorn app.main:app --reload
    ```
-5. Access the health check at [http://localhost:8000/health](http://localhost:8000/health).
-The interactive API docs are available at [http://localhost:8000/docs](http://localhost:8000/docs).
+5. Access the API docs at [http://localhost:8000/docs](http://localhost:8000/docs) and test endpoints such as `POST /auth/login` and `GET /auth/me`.
+The health check remains available at [http://localhost:8000/health](http://localhost:8000/health).

 ## Running with Docker